You are not alone

-I’ve struggled with faith for as long as I can remember, falling in and out of the dance.
-For the last decade and a half, I attempted to reconcile my unapologetic feminism with my sincere desire to commune with God.
+I know what is like to struggle with faith, falling in and out of the dance.
+For the last decade and a half I attempted to reconcile my unapologetic feminism with my sincere desire to commune with God.

 It hasn’t always been easy.

-In college my world expanded and my faith exploded.
+In college, my world expanded and my mind exploded.
 I took classes that taught about evolution, anthropology, world religions, and feminism.
-And the things I had been taught to fear took on new meaning.
-Evolution became a symphony of the Divine, each piece an instrument, creating the most beautiful tribute to the Creator.
-Feminism- the radical notion that women are people- lit a fire in my heart.
+The things I had been taught to fear took on new meaning.
+Evolution became a symphony of the Divine, each piece and instrument creating the most beautiful tribute to the Creator.
+And feminism- the radical notion that women are people- lit a fire in my heart.
 I studied people all around the world, committing their lives to God, but who has different Holy Texts and different names for The Divine.

-It wasn’t long before I admitted that the religion I grew up with wasn’t big enough anymore.
+It wasn’t long before I admitted that the religion I grew up with, wasn’t big enough anymore.
 I had been given a hand-me-down faith that didn’t fit.
 I had to stitch my own patchwork faith together, through trial and error.
-I had to erase what I thought I knew about God, and slowly put figure back to the formless.
+I had to erase what I thought I knew about God, and slowly put form to the formless.

 From then on, I have been trying to hold onto my faith, letting it change shape and expand, while attempting to heal the wounds it gave me.